Financial-Times/origami/README.md

 });
 ```

-You will need to

 #### Updating observed elements

-If you are loading new or extra content into your document, for example using AJAX or when building a single-page application you may need to update the elements being observed.
-To do this you can call the `.observe()` method on the o-lazy-load instance.
+If you are loading new or extra content into your document, for example using AJAX or building a single-page application, you may need to update the elements being observed.
+To do this you can call the `.observe()` method on the o-lazy-load instance you have previously constructed.

 ```js
 import oLazyLoad from 'o-lazy-load';